 Call for Student Academic Posters

-With the kind support of the Guadalupe Institute, the departments of Philosophy and Government are hosting the 15th Annual J. Paul Taylor Social Justice Symposium, April 11th and 12th , in the Corbett Center a2019.
+With the kind support of the Guadalupe Institute, the departments of Philosophy and Government are hosting the 15th Annual J. Paul Taylor Social Justice Symposium, April 11th and 12th 2019.
 We are interested in student poster presentations that relate broadly to this theme.
 Undergraduate and graduate students currently enrolled in New Mexico institutions of higher education (including, but not limited to NMSU, DACC, UNM, NM Tech, etc.) and institutions of higher education in the El Paso, Texas area (including UTEP, EPCC, etc.) are welcome to submit posters.

 Possible topics include, but need not be limited to: